ravindasenarath/aws-saa/README.md

   - Origins
     - S3 bucket
       - Enhance security with OAC(Origin Access Control)
+        - Principle element should have service as "cloudfront.amazonaws.com" and the condition element should match the CloudFront distribution which contains S3 origin
       - Can used as an ingress(upload to S3)
     - Custom endpoint
       - ALB
       - EC2
       - S3 website
       - Any http backend
+  - Signed cookies
+    - Allow to control who can access your content when user don't want to change their urls or when want to provide access to multiple restricted files

 ### CloudFront - ALB as an origin